 The Trogir Cathedral, the Cathedral of Saint Lawrence, is the most important building in the tiny town.
 And it is, quite simply put, gorgeous.

-The portal entrance is beautiful, with intricate carved designs, and two stone lions, standing guard on either side.
+The portal entrance is beautiful, with intricate designs carved mostly by master sculptor Radovan, and two stone lions, standing guard on either side.

 The interior is ornate, and contains some interesting relics and artwork in the Renaissance Chapel of Saint John.